IHC Art Awards - Terms and Conditions 2025

 8. Entries opening date

-The entry opening date for submitting artworks is 9am on Monday 1 April 2024.
+The entry opening date for submitting artworks is 9am on Monday 14 April 2025.
 Artworks will not be accepted before this date.
-All artworks are to be submitted using the online Art Awards entry form.
+All artworks are to be submitted using the online Art Awards entry form available on the IHC website.

 Address to send your artwork to: